LONG ARTICLE! 35 – 45 minute read:

 Epoxy

-For resin to go from liquid to solid state it needs a hardener.
-When glassing a surfboard with epoxy resin, the ratio should be 2:1 by volume or 2.2:1 by weight.
-The majority of shapers tend to measure the ratio by weight as it is more accurate.
 As for the hardeners, they can be purchased according to their speed – fast or slow – which is essentially the time it takes to cure.
 Slow hardeners should cure in roughly 4 hours, while fast hardeners take more or less 2,5 hours to achieve the final result.
 That said, regardless of what kind of hardener you choose, it will be at the mercy of the room temperature – the warmer the temperature the faster the curing time.
-Once you have measured the ratios and estimated the curing time, stir the resin-hardener mix thoroughly for a couple of minutes, making sure the resin is well-blended and that there are no lumps on the bottom or sides of the container.
-Be extra careful when working with fast hardeners and epoxy resin as the mixture can warm up so much in the curing process to the point of melting the EPS blank.

 Polyester

-Polyester resin also needs a hardener to set its chemical transformation from liquid to solid in motion.
-In the case of polyester, the hardener is known as catalyst – or methyl ethyl ketone peroxide (MEKP).
-If working with polyester, the ratio should be 1-2% of catalyst to the volume of resin.
 Similarly to epoxy resin, polyester needs a good stir to ensure no bits are left unmixed.
 The ready mixture will take between 15-20 minutes to harden (again, depending on the room temperature), so make sure you work swiftly.
 At this point, it is also worth keeping in mind that this type of resin is highly flammable, so avoid working under overly warm conditions.

-3. Laminating the bottom of the surfboard
+3. Laminating the Bottom of the Surfboard

-Here’s where things get exciting, where the magic happens.
-Pour the mixture on the centre of the blank and, running the spreader smoothly from nose to tail, saturate the entirety of the board’s underside.
 Then, pour the remaining mixture along the rails, again running the spreader lengthwise so that the resin cascades on the overlap.
 Finally, carefully tuck the now-saturated overlaps onto the deck, working your way from the nose to the tail on one rail, then from the tail to the nose on the other.
-This is the procedure for a freelap.
-If you have gone for a cutlap, flip the blank around and cut the fibreglass overlap along the tape lines as soon as possible.
-Otherwise, the resin will harden and it will be much harder to do a clean cut.

-4. Sanding the laps on the deck of the surfboard
+4. Sanding the laps on the deck

 Next, grab the electric sander and tidy up the overlap by sanding any bumps or wrinkles along the lap line.
 Just be mindful of the pressure you apply lest you come too close to the foam – this will be very bad.
-The goal here is to flatten and even the laps as best as possible (many glassers use a wallpaper roller to help with this) so no air bubbles forming when you move on to laminating the deck.

-5. Glassing the deck (Steps 1 to 3)
+5. Glassing the deck (steps 1 – 3)

 To glass the deck, all you have to do is repeat the processes detailed in steps 1-3.

-6. Sanding the laps on the bottom of the surfboard
+6. Sanding the laps on the bottom

 Sanding the laps on the bottom is pretty much the same as sanding the laps on the deck, so follow the instructions on Step 4.
 For those who have opted for a coloured glass job (cutlap technique), try sanding as smoothly as possible since too much pressure on the laps can fade the pigment.
 Remember: all you want to do in this step is get rid of bumps and wrinkles along the lap line.

-7. Applying the sealcoat/hotcoat
+7. Applying the hotcoat/sealcoat

-With the first coat of resin on and cured, you can proceed with the application of a second layer, aka sealcoat (for epoxy) or hotcoat (for polyester).
 This step is necessary to further smoothen bumps and wrinkles whilst filling in any gaps in the fibreglass weave; it seals the board completely, making it fully waterproof.

 But before getting down to business, you should prepare the surface.
 Begin with the deck, making sure it is clean and that there are no dust particles or fingerprints on the surface.
 Run a masking tape along the rails, covering the entire outline of the board and making sure the bottom edge of the tape hangs, thus directing any excess resin to the ground instead of the underside of the surfboard.
 Next, clean your brush by rubbing it on your palm and squeezing it against the sticky side of the tape.
 This is more important than it sounds – it will prevent bristles from sticking to your board as you apply the sealcoat/hotcoat.